VanceCole/simplefog/README.md

 # Update
 It appears the original maintainer has abandoned the original project.
 I have taken it over and will continue to keep this running.
 This was under the MIT license and continues to be so.

+# ChangeLog
+0.1.15 - Added the ability to optionally add an image over the fog!

 ### Installation
 Use the following manifest URL to install this fork of the original module after you have uninstalled the original module.
 ```